LionelDraghi/bbt/docs/bbt_help.md

    lg  | list_grammar    : list rules for Step analysis
    ex  | explain         : explain what bbt understand from Scenarios files
                               (do not run the scenarios)
-   ct  | create-template : create a commented example of rules file he  | help            : this message
+   ct  | create_template : create a commented example of rules file he  | help            : this message

 Options :